 - Herbs: Dried basil, oregano, and parsley are a powerful trio that adds Italian flair to any dish.
 Feel free to substitute with Italian seasoning blend.

-- Sun-dried tomatoes: A bite of tart flavor that helps cut through the richness of the cheese.
+- Sun-dried tomatoes: A bite of tart flavor that helps cut through the richness of the cheese sauce.
 Choose the ones packed in oil for the best flavor and texture.

 - Frozen corn: I like to use fire-roasted corn for a touch of charred flavor.